cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

     abortTransactionUnless(query.localTimeoutTimestamp === 0 || query.localTimeoutTimestamp > currentTimestamp())

-    // Verify query result using the local light client of the Queried Chain.
-If success, then verify that the data is indeed the value associated with query.path at query.queryHeight at the Queried Chain.
-Otherwise, verify that query.path does not exist at query.queryHeight at the Queried Chain. if (data !== null) {
+    // Verify query result using the local light client of the queried chain.
+    // If the reponse carries data, then verify that the data is indeed the value associated with query.path at query.queryHeight at the queried chain. if (data !== null) {
         abortTransactionUnless(client.verifyMemership(
             client,